airbytehq/quickstarts/airbyte_dbt_airflow_bigquery/README.md

 - In the Airflow UI, go to the "DAGs" section.
 - Locate `elt_dag` and click on "Trigger DAG" under the "Actions" column.

 This will initiate the complete data pipeline, starting with the Airbyte sync from Faker to BigQuery, followed by dbt transforming the raw data into `staging` and `marts` models.
+As the last step, it generates dbt docs.

 - Confirm the sync status in the Airbyte UI.
 - After dbt jobs completion, check the BigQuery console to see the newly created views in the `transformed_data` dataset.
+- Once the dbt pipeline completes, you can check the dbt docs from the Airflow UI by going to the "Custom Docs" > "dbt" tab.

 Congratulations!
 You've successfully run an end-to-end workflow with Airflow, dbt and Airbyte. 🎉